klavinslab/aquaverse/docs/installation/index.md

     RAILS_ENV=production rake db:schema:load
     ```

-10. For the production server, precompile the assets:
+10. Pre-compile the assets:

      ```bash
      RAILS_ENV=production bundle exec rake assets:precompile
      ```

-11. [THIS SHOULD REFER TO PUMA/NGINX CONFIG]
-    To start Aquarium, run
+11. If you have installed Aquarium on your local computer, you should now be able to start Aquarium by running

         ```bash
         RAILS_ENV=production rails s
         ```

-        and then go do `http://localhost:3000/` to find the login page.
+    and then go to `http://localhost:3000/` to find the login page.

-        Also, start the Krill server
+    But, for Aquarium to work properly, you will also need to start the Krill server

     ```bash
     rails runner "Krill::Server.new.run(3500)"
     ```

+12. Running on a server requires additional configuration that is not covered here.
+    The Docker configuration, in the `docker` directory, for the production environment illustrates these details, but is specific to running all the necessary services from `docker-compose`.
+    Specifically, see the Aquarium and Krill entrypoint scripts; as well as the [puma](http://puma.io) and [nginx](http://nginx.com) configuration files.